jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

 Notes about some of the native attr:

 * `android:textSize` Tab text size
-* `android:textColor` Tab text color
+* `android:textColor` Tab text color.
+Default textPrimaryColor with 150 alpha value.
-* `android:paddingLeft` or `android:paddingRight` Layout padding.
-Only the biggest of both will be applied to each side.
+* `android:paddingLeft` or `android:paddingRight` layout padding.
+If you apply both, they should be balanded.

 Custom attr: